wmaynard/chat-service/README.md

       "RUMBLE_ENDPOINT_TOKEN_VERIFICATION": "https://dev.services.tower.cdrentertainment.com/player/verify"
     }

 Any time you need to ask for an environment variable, use `RumbleEnvironment.Variable(string)`.
-This will first look up the actual environment variable, then will look at your `environments.json` variables.  **Debug configuration only.**
+This will first look up the actual environment variable, then will look at your `environments.json` variables.  **Debug configuration only; environments.json will not exist on deployed environments.**